Medication abortion

 1. It can only be done up to 9 weeks 6 days weeks after the first day of your last period.

-2. The process takes longer than an aspiration abortion and more appointments are necessary (usually one longer in-clinic appointment on the first day and 2 short phone follow-up ones later) and may require more time to rest.
+2. The process takes longer than an procedural abortion and more appointments are necessary.
+May require more time to rest.

-3. Failure rates are a bit higher than with an aspiration abortion (although still very low).
+3. Failure rates are a bit higher than with an procedural abortion (although still very low).

-4. Cramping can be strong and usually lasts longer than with an aspiration abortion.
+4. Cramping can be strong and usually lasts longer than with an procedural abortion.

-5. Bleeding is typically heavier with a medication abortion – it may be very heavy at times and usually lasts longer than with an aspiration.
+5. Bleeding is typically heavier with a medication abortion – it may be very heavy at times and usually lasts longer than with an procedure.

 6. Misoprostol, one of the medications used, may cause flu-like symptoms.